boxqkrtm/small-mp4-rs/README.md

 ### GUI Display Issues

 #### Wayland Display Error
-If you see `Gdk-Message: Error 71 (규약 오류) dispatching to Wayland display`:
+If you see `Gdk-Message: Error 71 (Protocol error) dispatching to Wayland display`:

 ```bash
 # Try running with X11 fallback